mienaikoe/ziyu/Chapters/4-4-Chapter26.md

 My legs ached twice as much when I presented them with the idea of walking upward, but I regaled them with thoughts of chairs and beds and we reached a arrangement.

-The hill was dead save for a few blots of shrubbery that grew in the crevasses facing Ara.
+The mountain was dead save for a few blots of shrubbery that grew in the crevasses facing Ara.
 They were on their way out.
 It was the absence of wind is what took me by surprise.
 No cold bites or violent gusts.
 Just stagnant air and the dust that hung upon it.
 I followed behind Pomri, using her as my motivation to push through the aches in my legs and feet.

 Halfway to the top, Pomri's lantern started to flicker and fade.